Project Length Custom Length

 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Selenite
+Bead Glossary Gemstones Selenite

 Also known as Gemstones, these are stones produced from organic sources such as rocks, stones, plants (amber) and animals (pearls).
 Generally they are less valuable than precious stones (diamonds, rubies and emeralds etc.), although very rare or high-quality semi-precious stones can be as costly.
 Many of these stones are described in greater detail within this glossary.
 Read more in our Gemstones & Minerals Glossary